 - SingularDTV, a blockchain-based crowd-funding platform for filmmakers that envisions using smart contracts to enable automatic and instantaneous payments to creative participants

-- MovieCoin, a blockchain-based film financing platform that touts its ability to provide financiers and investors with a transparent ledger of all expenditures, receipts, entitlements and ownership of all works financed through the platform.
+- MovieCoin, a blockchain-based film financing platform that touts its ability to provide financiers and investors with a transparent ledger of all expenditures, receipts, entitlements and ownership of all works financed through the platform, it’s a great online trading option.

 - Ujo Music, the Ethereum-based platform used by Imogen Heap to release “Tiny Human” to enable tracking and payment of royalties via smart contract.